-- c) Additionally, to meeting the homelessness definition as described above, individuals seeking to access the emergency shelter should be from the Central SPA. - 9) Submit reporting on a quarterly basis in a form acceptable to the COUNTY.
-Quarterly reports will be due by the tenth (10) day of each quarter, e.g. January 1, April 1, July 1, and October 1.
-The reporting shall support the COUNTY in reporting to the State and evaluating the CONTRACTOR'S performance as it related to participant data, program linkages and units of services. - 10) Utilize the HMIS to comply with HUD's data collection, management, and reporting standards and used to collect client-level data and data on the provision of housing and services to individuals experiencing homelessness.
-CONTRACTOR must provide a minimum of one (1) performance report for the homeless shelter for a period no less than twelve (12) months as a condition of funding. - 11) Prepare all applicable files and perform all administrative management tasks, as indicated in the Standards of Care, as follows - a) Maintain all records required by the federal regulations specified in 24 CFR 570.503(b)(2), 570.506, 570.507, 570.508 that are pertinent to the activities to be funded under this CONTRACT. - b) Records providing a full description of each activity undertaken; - c) Financial records as required by 24 CFR 570.502, and OMB Circular d) Other records necessary to document compliance with Subpart K of 24
+- c) Additionally, to meeting the homelessness definition as described above, individuals seeking to access the Safe Haven must be between of the ages of 18 to 24.
+The CONTRACTOR provides services to specific to the TAY subpopulation. - 9) Receive referrals from the COUNTY and homeless service providers contracting with the COUNTY for eligible TAY experiencing homelessness seeking emergency shelter services. - 10) Participate in HMIS once the site operates an emergency shelter program.
+This will allow the CONTRACTOR to utilize the bed management module within HMIS thus facilitating bed reservations and the communication of available beds. - 11) Submit reporting on a quarterly basis in a form acceptable to the COUNTY.
+Quarterly reports will be due by the tenth (10) day of each quarter, e.g. January 1, April 1, July 1, October 1.
+The reporting shall support the COUNTY in reporting to the State and evaluating the CONTRACTOR'S performance as it related to participant data, program linkages and units of services. - 12) Utilize the HMIS to comply with HUD's data collection, management, and reporting standards and used to collect client-level data and data on the provision of housing and services to TAY at the Safe Haven.
+CONTRACTOR must provide a minimum of one (1) performance report for the Safe Haven for a period no less than twelve (12) months as a condition of funding. - 13) Prepare all applicable files and perform all administrative management tasks, as indicated in the Standards of Care. - 14) Maintain all records required by the federal regulations specified in 24 CFR 570.503(b)(2), 570.506, 570.507, 570.508 that are pertinent to the activities to be funded under this CONTRACT. - 15) Maintain records providing a full description of each activity undertaken; - 16) Maintain financial records as required by 24 CFR 570.502, and OMB Circular A-87; - 17) Maintain other records necessary to document compliance with Subpart K of 24 CFR 570. - 18) Submit annual independent audits to be performed by a Certified Public Accountant, which shall include an audit of funds received from the COUNTY, in accordance with applicable regulatory requirements.
+Copies of each required audit report must be provided to the COUNTY within thirty (30) days after the date received by the CONTRACTOR. - 19) Retain all records pertinent to expenditures incurred under this Contract for a period of five (5) years after the termination of all activities funded under this Contract, or after the resolution of all federal audit finding, whichever occurs later.
+Records for non-expendable property acquired with funds under this Contract shall be retained for five (5) years after final disposition of such property.
+Records for any displaced person must be kept for five (5) years after s/he has received final payment. - 20) Provide effective project and administrative management of the Contract, including the budget, recording, and reporting portions.
+CONTRACTOR shall identify Project